vamseeachanta/teamresumes/cv/ss_resume.md

 - Developed a template library for data science calculations using Python.

+- Developed scrapy based webscraper for Data extraction from BSEE website.

+- Automated Analysis Of MES Files
+  - Developed automation process to handle MES file warnings and errors across multiple projects.

 - Cathodic Protection Calculation
   - Developed a caculation for engineering physics based calculations.

-- Automated Analysis Of MES Files
-  - Developed automation process to handle MES file warnings and errors across multiple projects.

-- Plate Buckling Calculation
-  - Developed a calculation for engineering physics based calculations.